 - 2 bay leaves

-The time needed to cool the vegetables is not included in preparation time.
+The time needed to cool the vegetables is included in preparation time.

 Pin this Beetroot Potato Dumpling Recipe for later!